Samiatjaji/BANK-LOANS-REPORT/README.md

 ![Total Loan by employee length](https://github.com/user-attachments/assets/e1700195-cd89-4091-b2cd-13ca7a6b280e)

 The chart shows that employees with longer tenure (10+ years) has a significant higher loan application rates (8.9K).
-However this growth is not consistent, it is notice that employees with 1 year length (3.2K) have more application rates more than employees of 6,7,8 and 9 years.
+However this growth is not consistent, it is noticed that employees with 1 year length (3.2K) have more application rates more than employees of 6,7,8 and 9 years.
 This maybe due to the fact that these shorter lenth employees (<1,1,2,3,4,5) have more needs that their income can't afford so they tend to reach out for bank loans more.

 - Total Loan Application by Purpose